evant/holdr/README.md

 Holdr
 ======

-## Why use Holdr?
+## What is Holdr?

-- Because you hate typing `findViewById()` all the time.
+Holdr generates classes based on your layouts to help you interact with them in a type-safe way.
+It removes the boilerplate of doing `TextView myTextView = findViewById(R.id.my_text_view)` all the time.

+## Doesn't [Butter Knife](http://jakewharton.github.io/butterknife/)/[AndroidAnnotaions](http://androidannotations.org/)/[RoboGuice](https://github.com/roboguice/roboguice) already do that?

+This is a different approach to solving the same problem, the important difference is your layout dictates what is generated instead of annotations on your classes.
+This means that it's much less likely for your code and layouts to get out of sync.

-- Because Butterknife requires non-zero boilerplate and doesn't work well in library projects.
+This approach also means zero reflection (and no proguard issues) and works equally as well in library projects.
-- Because view holders are cool, but a pain to write.

 ## Usage